Southern Gate - out of plan

 Close to the ruined town-gate (w), near the bank of the river, is a single column.

-The "ruined town-gate" is now an imposing building, but you might be interested to see it as it was when Burckhardt visited Jerash (it opens in a separate page).
+The "ruined town-gate" is now an imposing building, but you might be interested to see it before it was reconstructed (it opens in a separate page).
 The Northern Gate was built in 115 AD.
 It clearly had only a celebratory purpose, because it was not protected by side towers.
 At that time Emperor Trajan had expanded the Roman Empire to the Persian Gulf and there was no fear of enemies threatening Jerash.

 I shall now describe the ancient buildings, which I observed on the south-west side of the long street.
 The street which leads from the theatre across the rotunda (r) is prolonged from thence towards the side of the river: it was lined with columns, of which two only, with their entablatures, remain, and it terminates at a vast edifice (u), situated over the river, and extending along its banks forty or fifty paces; it is divided into many apartments, the greater part of which have arched roofs; some of them are very lofty.

 The complex of buildings has turned out to be one of the two large public baths of the town.

 I now returned towards the gateway (n), and found, opposite to it, and to the great temple (a), a second cross street (o) running towards the river; it had originally a colonnade, but none of the columns are now standing; it terminates, at about thirty paces from the main street, in a gate, through which I entered into a long quadrangle of columns, where, on the right hand, four, and then three columns, with their entablatures, are still standing.